-Other pigments: The vast majority of the color pigments used are iron oxide based.
+Other pigments: The vast majority of the used color pigments are iron oxide based.

 Jute: Jute fiber is extracted from the stem of the jute plant.
 For yarn production fiber bands are obtained by carding, stretching, spinning, warping and sizing.
-Finally, the yarn is woven.
+Finally the yarn is woven.